-The University of Montana – Western, located in Dillon, Montana, was founded in 1894.
+The University of Montana – Western is located in Dillon, Montana.
+University of Montana Western was founded in 1894.
 Originally known as the Montana State Normal School, and later as Western Montana College, the name was changed to its current form when the school joined the University of Montana System.

 UMW is the only public institution in the United States to offer Experience One model where a term is broken into four parts of 18 days each.
 Each part focuses on a single subject.
 This method has proved successful for UMW, whose students have shown above average results.
 UMW offers many four year degree programs in a variety of subjects.

 Some programs are: